IT Knowledge

 The field of AI is evolving rapidly, bringing forth a new generation of tools known as artificial intelligence (AI) agents.
 It is the new hype word and you have probably already read it somewhere else.
 In this article we will deep dive together in the concepts of agents, autonomous agents and multi-agentic systems.
 Let’s start with some proper definitions, as at Corma we are scientists and engineers at heart.

 An AI agent refers to a system or program capable of performing tasks on behalf of a user or another system, either autonomously by designing its workflow and utilising tools independently, or with human-in-the-loop oversight for critical decision-making or task execution.
+AI models underpin the decision-making and adaptability of these agents, enabling them to analyze data, learn, and respond to changing environments.
 LangChain defines an AI agent as as a system that uses an LLM to decide the control flow of an application.
 In contrast, software refers to a set of instructions, data or programs used to operate computers and execute specific tasks.
 SaaS (Software as a Service) is a cloud model where providers host and manage applications, delivering access to users over the internet via multi-tenant architecture and subscription licensing.
 A licence is an official permission or permit to do, use, or own something, whereas an account is an arrangement with an organisation to keep a record of transactions or interactions.
-For example, an employee might have an account with Salesforce, through which the employer keeps precise records of the employee's customer interactions and sales activities.
+For example, an employee might have an account with Salesforce, through which the employer keeps precise records of the employee’s customer interactions and sales activities.
 The employee would also have a licence provided by Salesforce to access and use specific parts of the Salesforce software.

-While AI agents offer immense potential, they also introduce complex challenges in governance, compliance, and security.
+AI agents can make decisions and perform tasks autonomously, but they also introduce complex challenges in governance, compliance, and security.
 At the same time, traditional SaaS (Software as a Service) tools remain critical to business operations.
+Issues around SaaS where handles with SaaS Management Platforms.
 Organizations now face the dual challenge of managing both traditional SaaS licences and these emerging AI agents effectively.
 This is where Corma steps in, offering a unified platform to map, centralise, and automate IT governance across all generations of digital systems.
+The autonomy and complexity of AI agents also bring new risks, including additional security, compliance, and operational challenges that organizations must proactively manage.

 Off-the-shelf agents cover a wide range of solutions, from general-purpose products like OpenAI’s agents to specialised, pre-built options available on platforms such as LangChain-which also offers a robust framework for building agents.
 However, there can be confusion between tools like Agno or CrewAI and what qualifies as an in-house agent: utilising these tools to build an agent does not necessarily mean it is not developed in-house.

-In-house Built Agents Internally developed by organisation's own teams Deep integration with internal systems; highly customisable Requires substantial internal resources; slower deployment Must ensure ongoing regulatory compliance and explainability Responsible for secure, ethical data handling and quality control
+In-house Built Agents Internally developed by organisation’s own teams Deep integration with internal systems; highly customisable Requires substantial internal resources; slower deployment; must define rules and manage security risks, including potential harmful content Must ensure ongoing regulatory compliance and explainability; strong rule and policy enforcement required Organisation is responsible for secure, ethical data handling and quality control

-Off-the-Shelf Agents Purchased from third-party vendors; general-purpose or specialised solutions like OpenAI Operator Quick deployment Less customisable Limited control over vendor’s compliance with regulations Restricted visibility into data usage, privacy, and consent mechanisms
+Off-the-Shelf Agents Purchased from third-party vendors; general-purpose or specialised solutions (e.g. OpenAI Operator) Quick deployment Limited customisation; reduced control over rules; increased security and harmful content risks Limited control over vendor compliance with regulations and ethical standards Restricted visibility into data usage, privacy, and consent mechanisms

-Agent-Building Tools Platforms like Agno or CrewAI that simplify custom agent creation without extensive coding Easier to build Less customisable than in-house built agents Must validate that generated agents meet compliance standards Data flows and storage may be opaque, complicating privacy oversight
+Agent-Building Tools Platforms like Agno or CrewAI that simplify custom agent creation Easier and faster to build custom agents Less customisable than in-house; requires monitoring for security, rules adherence, and harmful content Must validate that generated agents meet compliance and ethical requirements Data flows and storage may be opaque, complicating privacy oversight

-Horizontal Agents Generalist models that are applicable across various industries/tasks Broad and versatile Shallow expertise Harder to ensure compliance across diverse use cases Aggregates broad data, increasing privacy and consent risks
+Horizontal Agents Generalist models applicable across industries and tasks Broad, versatile usage Shallow expertise; unpredictable behaviour; incorrect decisions; security risks must be managed Harder to ensure compliance across diverse use cases Aggregates broad data, increasing privacy and consent risks

-Vertical Agents Specialised for industries such as IT, healthcare, or finance High accuracy & deep domain expertise Limited in scope to an industry/sector Must meet strict, sector-specific regulatory requirements Handles sensitive, domain-specific data requiring robust privacy safeguards
+Vertical Agents Specialised for specific industries such as IT, healthcare, or finance High accuracy and deep domain expertise Limited scope; must address sector-specific rules, security risks, and harmful content Must meet strict, sector-specific regulatory and ethical standards Handles sensitive domain data requiring robust privacy safeguards

 The Power of Multi-Agent Systems (MAS)